 What Is HBO Max?

-HBO Maxis a new streaming service from AT&T launching on May 27th, 2020.
+HBO Maxis a new streaming service from AT&T launched on May 27th, 2020.
 AT&T owns both HBO and WarnerMedia.
 HBO Max is going to combine the content from both of those brands into one streaming service.